apache/activemq/THREAT_MODEL.md

 ## §2 Scope and intended use

-ActiveMQ Classic is deployed as a **standalone or clustered broker daemon**, typically as backing message infrastructure for an application or integration layer.
+ActiveMQ is deployed as a **standalone or clustered broker daemon**, typically as backing message infrastructure for an application or integration layer.
 It is also **embedded in-process** (broker + VM transport) inside host applications, and its **client library** is linked into producers and